bigman1170/Obsidian-Notes/Sessions Raw/Session 04.md

 [Oathbow]

 [Demon Armor] (Red Dragon)
-	Cursed for disadvantage on everything on red dragon
+	Cursed for disadvantage on everything on red dragon, Can be removed

 [Sword of Answering]

-Driftglobe, quaal, feather token - Stops a vessel as though a anchor and does not undo its effect for 24hrs, Immovable rod,
+[Driftglobe], [quaal, feather token] - Stops a vessel as though a anchor and does not undo its effect for 24hrs, Immovable rod, [Nolzur's Marvelous Pigments] 2 Pots

 These items are from [Magister]'s dad's hoard